-Coming from a 1995 partnership with Duke University, this project focuses on documenting African-American experiences during the era of Jim Crow segregation and disfranchisement iin Mississippi and the South.
-Part of a 1995 partnership with Duke University, the larger project can be found through the Duke University Digital Collections.
+Coming from a 1994 partnership with Duke University, this project focuses on documenting African-American experiences during the era of Jim Crow segregation and disfranchisement iin Mississippi and the South.
+The larger project can be found through the Duke University Digital Collections.

 BLACK CHURCHES IN JACKSON DURING INTEGRATION